rohan-deshpande/trux/docs/usage/rest.md

 }
 ```

-This way, when you fill a collection with models, the endpoints will all be set up for you, automagically.
+This way, when you fill a collection with models, the endpoints will all be set up for you, automatically.

-## Handling dependencies

-What if your resource needs an `id` but you haven't authenticated a user yet?
-In this instance, defining your REST endpoints on demand would be cumbersome, and defining them in the constructor would be impossible.